Wolves Need A Good Lawyer, Now More Than Ever Before.

 The incredible comeback of the gray wolf in the Northern Rockies signaled the resolve of a society strong enough to embrace a world ensured not just for us, but for all species.
-Today, the future of wolves remains under threat—from hostile state management plans to anti-wildlife politicians.
+Today, the future of wolves remains under threat — from hostile state management plans to anti-wildlife politicians.
+The Trump administration has proposed removing protections for wolves across the entire contiguous United States.
 Earthjustice enforces the rule of law to preserve our irreplaceable wildlife and wild places.
 And we hold accountable those who harm them.Take Action!

 A Look Into The Fight For Wolves

 Earthjustice advocates on behalf of wolf populations throughout the country alongside our partners and clients.
 Our current legal and policy work:

 The first wolves returning to the state in nearly a century need protections.Legal Case

 A wolf-killing program in protected wilderness attempted to artificially manipulate wildlife populations to benefit hunters.Legal Case

 A sub-species of the gray wolf known as the lobo is one of the most endangered mammals in North America.Legal Cases Explainer